Algorithms and Turing Kernels for Detecting and Counting Small Patterns in Unit Disk Graphs: Preliminaries

 Throughout this paper, we assume that the sides of the box are axis parallel, and the lower left corner is at $(0,0)$.
 We assume that if a graph $G$ can be drawn in a $(b\times h)$-box then we are given such an embedding.

 \begin{lemma} Given a unit disk graph $G$ with a drawing in a $(b\times h)$-box with ply $p$, one can construct in polynomial time a path decomposition of $G$ of width $4(\min\{b,h\}+1)p$. \end{lemma} \begin{proof} Without loss of generality, we may assume $h\leq b$.
-For $v\in V(G)$, let $D(v)$ denote the disk corresponding to $v$.
 For $i=1,\dots b$ define

 It is easy to see that $X_1,\dots, X_b$ is a path decomposition of $G$.
 Let us now bound the size of $X_i$.
 Let $S_i=\{(x,y)\in \mathbb{Z}^2:\: x\in\{i-2, i-1, i, i+1 \} \text{ and } 0\leq y\leq h\}$.
 Each disk in $X_i$ contains a point from $S_i$, so $|X_i|\leq p\cdot |S_i|=4p(h+1)$. \end{proof}